krisbanas/krisbanas.github.io/_posts/2023-03-30-succulents.md

 <span class="caption">Each segment of the C.jamacaru cactus is grown during one season.</span>

-Interestingly, cacti and similar stem-photosynthesizing succulents contain no growth rings.
+Interestingly, cacti and similar stem-photosynthesizing succulents **contain no growth rings**.
 After all, they do not grow bark and, as mentioned, their shape fluctuates.
 Therefore, dating a cactus is no easy task.
 Usually, they are dated by their size and constellation of the spines.
 (unless it's a C.jamacaru.
 This one is trivial to date).